ordynets/ordynets/README.md

 - 👋 Hi, I’m @ordynets
 - 👀 I’m interested in ... fungal taxonomy, morphometrics, biodiversity informatics
 - 🌱 I’m currently learning ...
-Git and geometric morphometrics
+Git, geometric morphometrics and ... growing peperoni in my garden
-- 💞️ I’m looking to collaborate on ... geometric morphometrics in fungi
+- 💞️ I’m looking to collaborate on ... geometric morphometrics and genomics in fungi
 - 📫 How to reach me ... @aordynets on Twitter

 <!---